hujhax/austin-improv-wiki/Indigo Shift.md

 The troupe took a brief hiatus while Maxwell and Brockman fulfilled other professional obligations, but returned in 2012.
 Brockman left the group shortly before their show in [[The 2012 Out of Bounds Comedy Festival]], but Maxwell and Samiee's long time friend and collaborator [[Jeffrey Amos]] filled in for the performance and officially joined as the troupe's new third member and musical accompanist.
 Because Amos currently resides in Seattle, Washington, Indigo Shift has occasionally invited guest improviser/musicians to play, including [[Jeremy Sweetlamb]], [[Cindy Page]], and [[Craig Kotfas]].

-They performed their last show at [[The 2013 Out of Bounds Comedy Festival]].
+They performed their last official show at [[The 2013 Out of Bounds Comedy Festival]].

 ## Dramatis Personae
 **Solomon Strange** (Jordan T. Maxwell)